hasongc01/A-B-Testing-Ad-Monetization-Strategy/README.md

 ## Secondary Metrics:
 Secondary Metrics are phone calls and page visits.
-- The number of phone calls from the restaurant’s page in a month.
+- Phone Calls: The number of phone calls from the restaurant’s page in a month.
-- The number of page visits to restaurant pages in a month.
+- Page Visits: The number of page visits to restaurant pages in a month.

 These measure engagement and visibility, though reservations are the ultimate outcome.

-# 4. Randomization Control & Balance Check
+# 4. Experiment Design

-Randomization Unit
+Randomization Control & Balance Check:

 - Individual restaurants that do not currently subscribe to RG’s ads.

 Treatment vs Control